FCBGP/fcbgp-protocol/draft-wang-sidrops-fcbgp-protocol.md

 Within a confederation, the verification of FC-BGP signatures added by other members of the confederation is optional.
 Note that if a confederation chooses not to verify digital signatures within the confederation, then FC-BGP is not able to provide any assurances about the integrity of the Member-AS Numbers placed in FC segments where the Confed_Segment flag is set to 1.

 When a confederation member receives an FC-BGP UPDATE message from a peer within the confederation and propagates it to a peer outside the confederation, it needs to remove all of the FC segments added by confederation members when it removes all path segments of the AS_PATH with the type of AS_CONFED_SEQUENCE or AS_CONFED_SET.
-To do this, the confederation members propagated the route outside the confederation the follows:
+To do this, the confederation members propagated the route outside the confederation as follows:

 1. Starting with the most recently added FC segment, remove FC segments whose Flags-CS bit is 1.
 Stop this process once an FC segment that has its Confed_Segment flags set to 0 is reached.
 2. Add an FC segment containing, in the CASN field, the AS Confederation Identifier (the public AS number of the confederation).
 Note that all fields other than the CASN field are populated.